svalkiers/clusTCR/docs/analyzing/features.md

 ## Features

-Clusters can be represented by a feature matrix that describes several properties of the amino acid sequence within that cluster, including a number of physicochemical properties, entropy, size, length and generation probability. **Table 1** contains a list of all features calculated by clusTCR, and provides a description for all of them.
+Clusters can be represented by a feature matrix that describes several properties of the amino acid sequence within that cluster, including a number of physicochemical properties, entropy, size, length and generation probability. **Table 1** contains a list of all features calculated by *clusTCR*, and provides a description for all of them.

-**Table 1: Computed cluster features**
+**Table 1: Cluster features calculated by *clusTCR*, and their description.**

 | feature               | description                                                  |
 | :-------------------- | ------------------------------------------------------------ |